STATE OF ORIGIN BETTING TIPS 💰

-New South Wales are gunning to win consecutive State of Origin series for the first time since 2004-5.
+New South Wales are aiming to win three State of Origin series in a row for the first time 2003-05 after clinching the 2018-19 shields.

 After riding out a painful period of Queensland dominance as their future Immortals ran the show, the Blues will be eager to make up for lost time and perhaps start their own dynasty.